 Currently, having four bargaining units impedes cooperation and leads to large numbers of grievances that monopolize time, energy and financial resources that could be better employed in programming.
-Lastly, we need to consider the impact of the economic slowdown in 2009 and the budget cuts imposed under the government’s deficit reduction plan in 2012.
+Lastly, we must take into account the current financial situation.
 Given our limited financial flexibility, we need to adopt the best industry practices if we hope to thrive in today’s market.

 - It would allow us to compete more effectively in a highly competitive market and better meet our audiences’ expectations.

-Over the past decade, the broadcasting landscape has changed dramatically: new technologies have completely transformed jobs, production methods and delivery platforms, while the proliferation of specialty channels has led to audience fragmentation and declining advertising revenues.
-The growth of conglomerates in the broadcasting industry is also creating competitive pressures that we cannot ignore.
+In the past 10 years, the broadcasting industry has changed a great deal: new technologies have completely transformed jobs, production methods and delivery platforms, while the proliferation of specialty channels has led to audience fragmentation and declining advertising revenues.
+The growth of media conglomerates in the industry is also creating competitive pressures that we cannot ignore.